 There are plenty of small traditional hotels found in Papigo and the surrounding villages, perfect for a weekend trip.
 From airbnbs, to bed and breakfasts, to traditional guesthouses to luxurious hotels, there is something for everyone’s taste.
 Just don’t expect any large resorts, as the village is small in size.

-I hope you enjoyed this travel guide on Papigo!
-You can read more of my travel guides here!
+I hope you enjoyed this travel guide to Papigo!
+You can read more of travel guides to Greek destinations here!